-Shipment reference number is provided to track the shipment, to know where the consignment is headed.
+The shipment reference number is provided to track the shipment and to know where the consignment is headed.

-Similarly to shippers, the information related to the consignee is also added to the bill of lading.
-The consignee name, address, the contact details are updated, and also the final destination with the delivery date and time.
+Similar to shippers, the information related to the consignee is also added to the bill of lading.
+The consignee’s name, address, and contact details are updated, and also the final destination with the delivery date and time.
 Here also, freight codes are given importance for the delivery of goods.

-This section will have all the carrier details, which is responsible for transporting goods from origin point to the destination.
-It will outline the details of name, carrier ID and other information that has to be a part of the section.
+This section will have all the carrier details, which are responsible for transporting goods from the origin point to the destination.
+It will outline the details of the name, carrier ID, and other information that has to be a part of the section.

 The shipment descriptions will be added in the freight details section along with the information on how the goods are to be handled and the total cost of the shipment including:

 All details will be provided here that can help a person to handle the shipment easily.